 If you have your heart set on spending big money on your insurance, feel free to file a claim.

 How Much Does Your Insurance Go Up After A Traffic Violation?

 If you take the lessons learned from a defensive driving course to heart, there’s a real chance that you’ll reduce your chances of receiving a moving violation in the future.
 Depending on where you live and the severity of the violation, your insurance premiums could increase from 3-79%.
-This increase won’t happen right away because your insurance company doesn’t monitor your driving record in real-time.
-It’s at policy renewal time that your transgression is going to bite you in the back pocket.
+This increase won’t happen immediately because your insurance company doesn’t monitor your driving record in real time.
+It’s at policy renewal time that your transgression will bite you in the back pocket.
 That’s when your insurance company will review your driving record.

 And don’t think that getting a ticket out of state is going to save you.
 Most states have reciprocal agreements that automatically share information on citations.
 So, as my mom used to say, be sure your sins will find you out.
 While your home state may not add points to your driving record for an out-of-state violation, rest assured your insurance carrier will exact their pound of flesh.

 It should also be noted here that just as a violation doesn’t cause an increase in your rates until your insurer sees the offense on your motor vehicle record, your higher premiums won’t stop just because a violation falls off your record.
 You will have to wait until renewal time for that change to take effect, as well.

 Don’t Not Take Defensive Driving Because Of This

 Yes, I know the English in that headline is horrible, but I wanted to get your eyeballs here for this important tip.

 There are many people who don’t take advantage of defensive driving insurance discounts because they aren’t aware they exist.
 However, there are others who are aware of these discounts and yet purposely avoid taking a course.
 Why?
 Let me tell you.